benmvp/benmvp.com/content/posts/introducing-minishops/index.md

 Well, this global pandemic that's forcing most of us to shelter-in-place has canceled all of my conference speaking for the foreseeable future.
 This has opened up the time that I normally devoted to prepping for talks.
 I've used some of that time to return to [blogging](/blog/), but the majority I've put into transforming my in-person workshops into remote workshops.

-I call these remote workshops **"minishops"** because they are short (aka "mini") workshops.
+I call these remote workshops [**"minishops"**](/minishops/) because they are short (aka "mini") workshops.
 These minishops will last only about 3 hours so that they can be very focused on just a couple of topics instead of covering many different topics to fill a whole day workshop.

 ---

 Full-day or multi-day workshops work for many people (myself included), but they do not work for everyone.
+My goal is to provide another style of workshop that hopefully will be better suited for a different group of learners.

 ## Learning